FIRST-TIME HOME BUYER TAX CREDIT 2020

 • Must intend to occupy the home within 9 months of purchase

 • Cannot have previously owned a home locally or elsewhere in the world.
-If you are married and your spouse has previously owned a home, you are no longer eligible for this rebate.
+If you are married and your spouse has previously owned a home, you are no longer eligible for this land transfer tax rebate.

 Announced as part of the 2020 Federal Budget are two First Time Home Buyer Incentive programs that could help Canadians overcome some of the financial hurdles of landing their first home.